ernfk/Calculator/TaskToDo.md

 Bugs:
 1. Delete: space between two or more selected digits when user putting number (no digit). `Done: 06.12.2017`
+2. Delete in SingleButtonsRow condition for length 27 line.

 Improvements:
 1. Add button: Clear which erases whole input data `Done: 07.12.2017`